research

 More information

 Our group creates and employs novel engineering and fabrication approaches to overcome longstanding problems, mostly in medicine.
 We use acoustofluidics, micro/nanofabrication methods, and our discoveries in new fundamental physical phenomena to make way towards applications.
+Please see below about our recent research, and our team, facilities, funding, and teaching activities.
+We're happy to collaborate with academic and industrial colleagues, and are fortunate to have among the best medical, fabrication, and testing facilities in the world.
+We also host faculty, students, and industry employees.

 Highlights